TritonDataCenter/rfd/rfd/0026/README.md

 * `job_uuid`: the UUID of the job that creates the VM
 * `owner_uuid`: the UUID of the owner of the VM and the volumes
 * `volume_name`: the name of the volume being created
+* `create_timestamp`: the time at which the volume reservation was created

 ##### Volume reservations' lifecycle